sleepjie/Valanar/Valanar Superdocument.md

 ##### Settlements & Structures
 The capital city is La Fiora, which is a walled city built onto an island which separates the three great rivers which run through the country.

-The Golden Valley is Located along the Maristella River, this area is famous for its vineyards and wine production, with some of the most prestigious estates in the country.
+The Golden Valley is Located along the Maristella River, a region world-famous for its vineyards and wine production as well as ludicrously expensive manors and plantations.
 ##### Military and Naval Power
 Each House in Florence typically employs a small guard who frequently work alongside the royal garrison as well as the hold knights, depending on the House’s wealth.